jchang-avtx/automation_test_scripts/Regression_Testbed_TF_Module/modules/testbed-basic/README.md

 Whether to launch Aviatrix controller as part of the regression testbed.

+- **controller_type**

+Type of Aviatrix Controller.
+Valid values are 'BYOL' or 'metered'.
+Default is 'BYOL'.

 - **controller_vpc_cidr**

 AWS VPC cidr being created for Aviatrix controller.